EBRO-MAN/Handwritten-digit-recognition-CNN-/README.md

 - It provides a clean, well-established starting point for learning CNNs and transfer learning.
 - The MNIST dataset is ideal for demonstrating model development, training, evaluation, and deployment.
-- Most importantly, this project serves as the foundation for our upcoming final-year project:** Rule-Based Sheep Breeding Expert System**
+- Most importantly, this project serves as the foundation for our upcoming final-year project: **"Rule-Based Sheep Breeding Expert System"**
     Real sheep farms rely on **ear-tag numbers** for identification.
 These tags often contain handwritten or printed digits.
 Our goal is to extend this project by:
         - Collecting sheep ear-tag images
         - Retraining or fine-tuning this CNN model